ConacBreslin/technostalgia/README.md

 - The acoustic coupler imager was found on [arstechnica.com](https://arstechnica.com/)
 - The credit card machine image was found on[singletrackworld.com](http://singletrackworld.com/)
-- The punch card image was found on [www.palvenn.no/](http://www.palvenn.no/) -The homepage background image is by [Hello I'm Nik in unsplash.com](https://unsplash.com/photos/6nqbKX5UI9I)
+- The punch card image was found on [www.palvenn.no/](http://www.palvenn.no/)
+- The homepage background image is by [Hello I'm Nik in unsplash.com](https://unsplash.com/photos/6nqbKX5UI9I)
 ## Testing.
-Bugs identified during development and testing and their solutions can be seen [here](assets/images/buglog.png).
+Bugs identified during development and testing and their solutions can be seen [here](link to image).
 ### Validation
 - HTML and CSS.
 All pages of the quiz were tested by direct input into [validator.w3.org](https://validator.w3.org/) for html and [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) for css and errors identified were corrected until no errors were showing in either validator.